 Herbal Pellets for Rodents and Rabbits

-Apple Pellets are a delicious enrichment of the diet of rodents and rabbits.
-Apple is very tasty and also very popular with rodents and rabbits.
+Apple Pellets are a delicious addition to the diet of rodents and rabbits.
+Apple is delicious and also very popular with rodents and rabbits.
 The pellets are approximately 4 mm in size.

-Read moreGet ready to enter rodent paradise with the irresistible Rodent Grocer Basil Pellets!
+Read moreGet ready to enter rodent paradise with the irresistible Rodent Herbal Basil Pellets!
 This nutritional sensation is specially designed to pamper your beloved rodents and rabbits.
-It is not just a treat - it is a tasty enrichment of their daily diet.
+It's not just a treat—it's a tasty addition to their daily diet.

-Read moreCarrot Pellets are a delicious enrichment of the diet of rodents and rabbits.
+Read moreCarrot Pellets are a delicious addition to the diet of rodents and rabbits.
 Carrots are not only tasty but also very healthy.
 The pellets are approximately 3 mm in size and are made entirely from fresh carrots.
-Nice to know that 100 grams of carrot pell
+It's also worth noting that 100 grams of car

-Read moreAt Knaagdier Kruidenier we understand that your rodents and rabbits are more than just pets - they are family.
-That is why we have developed the perfect treat for them: our Celery Pellets!
-Our Celery Pellets are made from the best celery, lovingly selecte
+Read moreAt Knaagdier Kruidenier, we understand that your rodents and rabbits are more than just pets—they're family.
+That's why we've developed the perfect treat for them: our Celery Pellets!
+Our Celery Pellets are made from the finest celery, lovingly selected a

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!